I Gusti Agung Wesaka Puja

 I Gusti Agung Wesaka Puja (born 11 January 1962) is an Indonesian diplomat who served as ambassador to the Netherlands and the Organisation for the Prohibition of Chemical Weapons (OPCW) from February 2016 to June 2020 and ambassador to Austria, Slovenia, and the United Nations Office at Vienna from 2010 to 2012.
-Between his two ambassadorial terms, he was the director general of ASEAN Cooperation Prior to this, beginning in April 2012, he was appointed director general for ASEAN cooperation.
+Between his two ambassadorial terms, he was the director general of ASEAN cooperation from 2012 to 2016.

 Early life and education

 Born in Bali on 11 January 1962, Puja completed his undergraduate studies at Gadjah Mada University in 1985.
 He later attended the University of Michigan in Ann Arbor, receiving his master's degree from Rackham Graduate School in 1991.
 He also attended various foreign service courses.
 He is married and has two children.

 Diplomatic career

 Puja's diplomatic career began when he joined the foreign ministry in 1986.
 From 1988 to 1990, he served as an official in the directorate for Asia Pacific affairs at the Ministry of Foreign Affairs in Jakarta.
 He then held his first overseas posting as the second secretary at the embassy in Vienna from 1992 to 1996.
 Returning to Jakarta, he was an official in the directorate for international organizations from 1996 to 1998, before being assigned as a counsellor at the permanent mission of the Republic of Indonesia to the UN, WTO and Other International Organizations in Geneva from 1998 to 2002.
 During this period, he also served as the rapporteur general for the regional preparatory meeting of the World Conference Against Racism in Teheran in 2001.

 From 3 May 2002 to 2006, Puja served as the director for human rights and socio-cultural affairs at the foreign ministry.
 While holding this post, he was heavily involved in the Aceh peace process, serving as a member of the government negotiating team for the "Humanitarian Pause" and "Cessation of Hostilities Agreement" from 2000 to 2003, facilitated by the Henry Dunant Centre.
 In 2005, he was also a member of the government negotiators for the peace agreement between the government of the Republic of Indonesia and the Free Aceh Movement, which was facilitated by the Crisis Management Initiative in Helsinki, Finland.